 This page allows the user to inspect the total power consumption, total power reserved and current status for all PoE ports.
 The screen in Figure 4-16-5 appears.
-(Make sure you leave room for heat derating under full load.)

-Figure 4-16-5:PoE Status Screenshot
+Figure 4-16-5: PoE Status Screenshot

 Object Description Sequential Power On Displays the current sequential power on mode.
 System Power Budget Displays the maximum PoE power budget.
-Operation mode Displays the current PoE operation mode.
+Operation Mode Displays the current PoE operation mode.
 Current Budget Displays the current maximum PoE budget.
-Current ports in used Dispalys the current PoE in-use ports. • Class 1 ~ 4 ports Displays the current PoE class 1 ~ 4 ports.
-Power Consumption Dispalys the current power consumption (total watts and percentage) Reserved Power (Reserved mode) Shows how much the total power be reserved for all PDs.
-PoE Temperature Displays the current operating temperature of first PoE chip unit.
-Chipset 1 = port 1 ~ 12; chipset 2 = port 13 ~ 24 Current Power Consumption Shows the total watts usage of Managed PoE Switch.
+Current Ports in Use Displays the current PoE ports in use.

+• Class 1 ~ 4 ports Displays the current PoE class 1 ~ 4 ports.
+Power Consumption Displays the current power consumption (total watts and percentage) Reserved Power Shows how much the total power is reserved for all PDs.
+(Reserved mode) PoE Temperature Displays the current operating temperature of the first PoE chip unit.
+Current Power Shows the total watts usage of Managed PoE Switch.
+Consumption Total Power Reserved Shows how much the total power is reserved for all PDs.
+Temperature 1 Displays the current operating temperature of the first PoE chip unit.
+Temperature 2 Displays the current operating temperature of the second PoE chip unit.
 Local Port This is the logical port number for this row.
 PD Class Displays the class of the PD attached to the port, as established by the classification process.
 Class 0 is the default for PDs.
-The PD is powered based on PoE Class level if system working on Classification mode.
-A PD will return Class to 0 to 4 in accordance with the maximum power draw as specified by Table 4-16-1 .
+The PD is powered based on PoE Class level if system is working in Classification mode.
+A PD will return Class to 0 to 4 in accordance with the maximum power draw as specified by Table 4-16-1.
 Power Used [W] The Power Used shows how much power the PD currently is using.
 Current Used [mA] The Power Used shows how much current the PD currently is using. • Priority The Priority shows the port's priority configured by the user.
 Port Status The Port Status shows the port's status.
-AF / AT Mode Displays per PoE port operate at 802.3af or 802.3at mode. • Total Shows the total power and current usage of all PDs.
+AF/AT Mode Displays per PoE port operating in 802.3af or 802.3at mode. • Total Shows the total power and current usage of all PDs.